Tuki260/AAI-CPE-EE-551-WS-WS1-Course-Project/README.md

 - Made sub scrapers
 - Made main scraper class
 - Added to Readme
-- TO DO: Make Pytest class for main scraper
+- Made Pytest class for main scraper
+- TO DO (Make utils maybe like clear terminal)

 Salvatore:
 - Turned sub scrapers into classes
 - Made main program that is used by users
 - Added to Readme
+- Found product pages to be scraped